Python User-Defined Aggregate Functions¶

 Produces the final result based on the aggregated state.

-In this example, we define a user-defined aggregate function to return the sum of the numeric values.
+Code in the following example defines a python_sum user-defined aggregate function (UDAF) to return the sum of the numeric values.

 class PythonSum: